FerdinandPiette/backbone.harmony/README.md

 });
 ```

-You can now define module and require its as usualy :
+You can now define module and require its as usually :

 ```javascript
 define('MyModel', ['backbone'], function(Backbone) {